Tonix Pharmaceuticals: Fibromyalgia

 Fibromyalgia is a medical condition characterized by chronic widespread pain and a heightened pain response to pressure.
 Other symptoms include tiredness to a degree that normal activities are affected, sleep problems and troubles with memory.
 Some people also report restless legs syndrome, bowel or bladder problems, numbness and tingling and sensitivity to noise, lights or temperature.
 Fibromyalgia is frequently associated with depression, anxiety and posttraumatic stress disorder.
 Other types of chronic pain are also frequently present.

-Tonix announced in September 2020 their plan to complete the Phase 3 RELIEF study of TNX-102 SL for management of fibromyalgia with currently enrolled participants.
+Tonix announced in September 2020 their plan to complete the Phase 3 RELIEF study of TNX-102 SL, a sublingual formulation of cyclobenzaprine, for management of fibromyalgia with currently enrolled participants.
 The enrollment of this study was completed in July 2020.
 An independent statistical team, the independent data monitoring committee (IDMC), conducted the unblinded interim analysis of the primary endpoint and made the non-binding recommendation that the trial continue to completion with the addition of 210 participants to the original sample size of 470 participants, which is the maximum number of participants that could be added under the interim statistical analysis plan.

-In early September 2020, Tonix had enrolled the first participant in the Pivotal Phase 3 RALLY study of TNX-102 SL for the management of fibromyalgia. and in December 2020, the company announced top-line data results from the RELIEF Phase 3 trial that showed that TNX-102 SL safely and effectively eased pain and fatigue in people with fibromyalgia while also improving their sleep.
+In early September 2020, Tonix had enrolled the first participant in the Pivotal Phase 3 RALLY study of TNX-102 SL for the management of fibromyalgia. and in December 2020, the company announced top-line data results from the RELIEF Phase 3 trial that showed that TNX-102 SL reporting that the trial met its primary endpoint, significantly reducing daily pain compared to placebo in people with fibromyalgia.
+In June 2023, results from the RELIEF Phase 3 trial were published in the peer-reviewed journal Arthritis Care & Research, an official journal of the American College of Rheumatology.

 Tonix enrolled its first participant in the Phase 3 RESILIENT study of TNX-102 SL for the management of fibromyalgia in April 2022.
-By the first quarter of 2023, an Independent Data Monitoring Committee expects to analyze the first 50% of patients and decide whether to readjust sample size or modify the study.
+In December 2023, Tonix announced topline results of the Phase 3 RESILIENT study, reporting that the trial met its primary endpoint, significantly reducing daily pain compared to placebo.
+The trial also saw statistically significant and clinically meaningful results in all key secondary endpoints related to improving sleep quality, including reducing fatigue and improving overall fibromyalgia symptoms and function.

+In January 2024, Tonix announced that the U.S. Food and Drug Administration (FDA) had conditionally accepted the trade name, TONMYA™, for TNX-102 SL for the management of fibromyalgia.